-The trade receivables have decreased from Rs.
-2,678 lakh as at 31st March, 2021 to Rs.
-2,534.44 lakh as at 31st March, 2022.
+The trade receivables have increased from Rs.
+2,534.44 lakh as at 31st March, 2022 to Rs.
+3,882.13 lakh as at 31st March, 2023.
 These debtors are considered good and realizable.

 The need for provisions is assessed based on various factors including collectability of specific dues, risk perceptions of the industry in which the customer operates and general economic factors which could affect the Company's ability to settle claims.
 Provisions are generally made for all debtors outstanding for more than 180 days as also for others, depending on the management's perception of the risk.

 The Company constantly focuses on reducing its receivables period by improving its collection efforts.